DDaniel-C/DDaniel-C/README.md

 ## About me
 --------

 Hi, I'm DDaniel-C, but you can call me Daniel 😊.
 I'm a QA Automation Engineer who also likes to dabble in software development with a passion for building innovative solutions 💻.
-When I'm not coding, you can find me playing video games 🎮, watching movies 🍿, or trying out new restaurants 🍴.
+When I'm not coding, you can find me playing video games 🎮, trying to land a skateboarding trick 🛹, or trying out new restaurants 🍴.

 ## My expertise
 -------------